kubeflow/examples/telco-customer-churn-kaggle-competition/README.md

    * Lightgbm Modeling
    * Ensembling

-6. Compile and run Notebook using Kale
+6. Compile and run the Notebook by hitting the "Compile & Run" in Kale's left panel

 ### View Pipeline